BadgersMC/LumaSG/README.md

 ### Integrations
 - **PlaceholderAPI Support**: Custom placeholders for scoreboards and chat
-- **KingdomsX Integration**: Handles PvP conflicts with kingdom systems
+- **KingdomsX Integration**: Handles PvP conflicts with kingdom systems (fight teammates, no RP loss on death)
 - **Nexo Integration**: Support for Nexo custom items

 ## 🔧 Requirements

 - Paper 1.21.4 or higher (Required - will not work on Spigot/CraftBukkit)
 - Java 21 or higher
-- MySQL/MariaDB for statistics (optional)
+- MySQL/MariaDB for statistics (sqlite for now, external db support with pooling soon)

 ## 📦 Installation